 Having a great business idea is an important piece of starting a business, but even great ideas are sometimes unable to get the funding they need.
-Here are a few tips on how to finance a business.
+Startup funding can be especially tricky to get, but here are a few options getting the funding to start a business.

 Pledging Personal Assets

 Personal assets play a major role in financing a business and are used to either be borrowed against or used as collateral to secure a bank loan.
-Collateral includes the things you personally own that won’t be used in the business like cars, boats, jewelry, stocks, etc..
-The bank can use this collateral as security for a business loan.
+Collateral includes the things the business owner personally owns that won’t be used in the business, like cars, boats, jewelry, stocks, etc. The bank can use this collateral as security for a business loan.

 Bank loans are a popular source of small business funding, however, they can be difficult to get.
 There are a few different financing options when it comes to bank loans – conventional and guaranteed.